 In all states, it is legal to have your loved one’s body at home after they die.
 Wisconsin does not require you to involve a licensed funeral director in making or carrying out final arrangements.
-(See, for example, Wisconsin Statutes § 69.18, which permits a licensed funeral director or a “member of the decedent’s immediate family who personally prepares for and conducts the final disposition of the decent” to move the body for purposes of burial or cremation.)
+(See, for example, Wisconsin Statutes § 69.18 (2020), which permits a licensed funeral director or a “member of the decedent’s immediate family who personally prepares for and conducts the final disposition of the decedent” to move the body for purposes of burial or cremation.)

 Wisconsin law determines who has the right to make final decisions about a person’s body and funeral services.
-This right goes first to any representative named by the deceased person before death, and after that to deceased person’s family members in an established order.
+This right and responsibility goes to the following people, in order:

 Wisconsin has no embalming requirements, nor does state law specify a time frame within which you must dispose of the remains.

 If the person died of a contagious disease, you should consult a doctor.
 In that case, a local health officer will provide guidelines for final disposition.
 (Wisconsin Statutes § 252.05 (2020).)